Winchester, Indiana

-Winchester is a city in White River Township, Randolph County, in the U.S. state of Indiana.
-The population was 4,935 at the 2010 census.
+Winchester is a city in White River Township, Randolph County, Indiana, United States.
 The city is the county seat of Randolph County.
+The population was 4,843 at the 2020 census.
 It is the home of Winchester Speedway.

 History

 Winchester was laid out in 1818 as the county seat.
 A post office has been in operation at Winchester since 1820.